 The Mora I own is by E. Jonsson, but for all intents and purposes, it would be pretty much identical to a Frost branded Mora.

 One of the advantages of the stick tang is that the balance is perfect on the hilt.
-The handles are lathed out of one solid piece: no liners here, which is advantageous in cold weather as skin + cold metal just don’t mix.
+The handles on the Mora Classic 1 are lathed out of one solid piece: no liners here, which is advantageous in cold weather as skin + cold metal just don’t mix.

 The sheath is the standard Mora sheath, very inexpensive but sturdy with an all plastic construction.

-Retention is mediocre.
+Retention of the sheath is mediocre.
 It is friction fit, but I wouldn’t carry this paratrooper style.

 Because the sheath would only really fit onto short belts as is, I added a fabric throng to it so that it can fit through my wider belts.

-After years of use, the blade has developed a slight recurve at the edge.
+After years of use, the blade on my Mora Classic No. 1 has developed a slight recurve at the edge.
 The blade + sheath combo is basically weightless.
 On Dual Survival, Cody Lundin carries one around his neck pretty much constantly!

-Great blade stock, a true outdoors blade tried and tested since 1890 in the Scandinavian forests.
+The Mora Classic 1 has great blade stock: a true outdoors blade tried and tested since 1890 in the Scandinavian forests.
 Tough enough for absolutely any bushcraft tasks.

-The thin blade stock does make it slightly uncomfortable to press down on too hard with one’s thumb.
+That being said, the thin blade stock on the Mora Classic does make it slightly uncomfortable to press down on too hard with one’s thumb.

 But it has superb neutral ergonomics.
-I’ve never met anyone who said this knife was uncomfortable.
+I’ve never met anyone who said a Mora Classic was uncomfortable.

 The handles have a palm swell and taper towards the top, which allows the wielder to use the standard pinch grip.
 Useful when hunting for taking off backstrap.

-One of the few negatives of this knife is that the edge goes ALL the way down and stops at an abrupt angle, leaving a slight protrusion that extends past the handle.
-It would be nearly impossible to avoid cutting yourself if you choked up on this knife, so I’d recommend being conscious of that and staying away from choking up completely.
+One of the few negatives of the Mora Classic #1 is that the edge goes ALL the way down and stops at an abrupt angle, leaving a slight protrusion that extends past the handle.
+It would be nearly impossible to avoid cutting yourself if you choked up on the Mora Classic, so I’d recommend being conscious of that and staying away from choking up completely.

 The thin stock combined with a great Scandinavian edge makes short work of any whittling.

-The tip is much thinner than the rest of the blade, making precision cuts also a breeze.
+The tip on the Mora Classic No. 1 is much thinner than the rest of the blade, making precision cuts also a breeze.

-The neutral handle design allows the knife to be held in most positions very comfortably.
+The neutral handle design allows the Mora Classic to be held in most positions very comfortably.

-Making clean notches for trapping is a dream with this knife.
+Making clean notches for trapping with this knife is a dream.

-While it’s not my first choice for batoning, it does baton reasonably well taking into account its size and thickness.
+While it’s not my first choice for batoning, the Mora Classic 1 does baton reasonably well taking into account its size and thickness.

 Experience is the most valuable tool and for that reminder, I wouldn’t exchange this knife for any other in the world.